spoonapps/docs/getting_started/what_is_spoon/getting_started.md

 ### How does it work?

 Spoon containers are built on top of the **Spoon Virtual Machine Engine** (SVM), an application virtualization engine which provides lightweight implementation of core operating system APIs, including the filesystem, registry, process, networking, and threading subsystems.
 Applications executing within the Spoon virtual machine interact with a virtualized filesystem, registry, network, and process environment supplied by the SVM, rather than directly with the host device operating system.

+The image below demonstrates how the SVM is isolated from the host environment.

 ![](/components/docs/getting_started/what_is_spoon/spoon-vm.png)